-Download on an overview of all the different types of math data scientists need to know in this blog post from Elite Data Science.
+- Download an overview of all the different types of math data scientists need to know in this blog post from Elite Data Science.

 Step Two: Introduce yourself to coding.

-Navigate basics of coding.
+- Navigate the basics of coding.
 Knowing variables, conditionals and loops will help.
 This article on Open Book Project provides some guidance.

 Step Three: Explore data science courses and resources to combine your math and programming skills.